 Abolition has long history throughout the world.
 It is both the theory and action of eliminating repressive and exploitive institutions and practices like slavery or the death penalty.
 Today, abolition has expanded to many spaces of dispossession and violence from border control and anti-immigration laws, child welfare and apprehensions, youth detention, school to prison pipeline, prisons and other carceral violences and controls.

-Abolition is linked to the various noted approaches by also considering how colonial structures and logics are linked to carceral violence and control and how these continue to be reproduced throughout current criminal justice arrangements.
-As Palacios (2016) notes, the various forms of carceral control to which Black and Indigenous women are contained, such as rape, reproductive control strategies and ‘domestic’ violence, are integral to the forms of control they have been subject to throughout colonial history. historically.
-Abolition, along with other integral anti-racist, anti-heteropatriarchal, anti-colonial, and anti-violence approaches are key to dismantling historic, current, and oncoming carceral controls.
+Abolition seeks to dismantle the structures and logics that are linked to the carceral and how these continue to be reproduced throughout current criminal justice arrangements.
+For example, the various forms of carceral control to which Black and Indigenous women are contained, such as rape, reproductive control strategies and domestic violence, are integral to the forms of state control that they have been subject to throughout colonial history.

-By exposing the pervasive and fluid character of the carceral, abolition seeks to challenge the habituated and normalized violence of control, and offer different possibilities for thinking about justices; ones that addresses a long standing and pervasive system of racism, white supremacy, patriarchy and the many other facets of domination and privilege.
+By exposing the pervasive and fluid character of the carceral, abolition also seeks to challenge the many ways that carceral violence and control are normalized and offer different possibilities for thinking about justices; ones that are inclusive and that stand outside of or against our current one.

 Imprisonment is morally reprehensible and indefensible and must be abolished.
 In an enlightened free society, prison cannot endure or it will prevail.
 Abolition is a long term goal; an ideal.
 The eradication of any oppressive system is not an easy task.
 But it is realizable, like the abolition of slavery or any liberation, so long as there is the will to engage in the struggle.